-On January 12, 1864, Carson invaded the Navajo citadel of Canyon de Chelly, in present-day northern Arizona, attacking several Navajo with livestock, killing 11 of them and taking four captives, as well as a herd of sheep and goats.
-Over the next few days, a number of skirmishes were fought between the Indians and Carson’s forces.
-On January 16th, 150 starving Navajo surrendered and soon joined some 8,000 of their people in the tragic “Long Walk” across New Mexico to the Bosque Rendondo at Fort Sumner.
+On January 12, 1864, Carson invaded the Navajo citadel of Canyon de Chelly in present-day northern Arizona, attacking several Navajo with livestock, killing 11 of them, and taking four captives, as well as a herd of sheep and goats.
+Over the next few days, some skirmishes were fought between the Indians and Carson’s forces.
+On January 16th, 150 starving Navajo surrendered and soon joined some 8,000 of their people in the tragic “Long Walk” across New Mexico to the Bosque Redondo at Fort Sumner.

 Navajo Prisoners taking the “Long Walk”